ebi-jdispatcher/webservice-cwl/README.md

 cwltool ./cwls-docker/tcoffee.cwl ./ymls/tcoffee.yml
 ```

-## Chain the tools into workflows
+## Chaining the tools into workflows

-You can view examples of workflows chaining multiple tools together and example ymls inputs in the [workflows](workflows) folder.
+You can view examples of workflows chaining multiple tools together and example input ymls in the [workflows](workflows) folder.

 ## Documentation